-If you are looking for a bit more luxury, what I can imagine, there might be other places to go.
+If you are looking for a bit more luxury, I can imagine, there might be other places to go.
 However, looking online Bukit Lawang Indah did have a refurbishment, which means some rooms got a great improvement.
 Other places I’ve heard about in Bukit Lawang are for example Garden Inn, Jungle Inn and Rainforest Guesthouse.

 Booking a jungle trek was rather easy for us, as we already had a friend who did the jungle trek before us and highly recommended going with the guide that was recommended/connected to the guesthouse we were staying.
 All guesthouses in Bukit Lawang will be able to advise you on booking the jungle trek.
-We went for the 2 day jungle trek, as that would allow us to go deeper in the jungle and increased the chances of seeing orangutans.
+We went for the 2-day jungle trek, as that would allow us to go deeper in the jungle and increased the chances of seeing orangutans.
 Next to that, having a night in the jungle is quite an experience right?!
-We paid around 80 euros a person for this 2 day experience.
+We paid around 80 euros a person for this 2-day experience.